-- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S.

-college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or

-university of recognized standing.

-- Online application

-- Application fee

-- Official academic transcripts or course-by-course International Credential Evaluation

-- 3 Letters of recommendation

-- · Curriculum vitae / Resume
+- Applicants must hold, or expect to hold, a bachelor's degree from a regionally accredited U.S. college or university, or the foreign equivalent of a U.S. bachelor's degree from a college or university of recognized standing - Online application - Application fee - Official academic transcripts or course-by-course International Credential Evaluation - Two (2) Letters of recommendation - Curriculum vitae (CV) / Resume - One (1) short written response/ One (1) optional short written response - English Language Proficiency Scores- International Applicants (TOEFL, IELTS, Duolingo, or PTE)

-- 3 Short essays / 1 Optional essay

-- TOEFL / IELTS scores (International Applicants)

-- Two college-level Art History courses All students entering the program are expected to have taken two college-level courses in the history of art.

-- GRE scores (recommended, not required)